PayPal Crypto Taxes: Everything You Need to Know

 So now you know if you sell or spend crypto on the PayPal crypto hub - you need to pay tax on it.
 But how do you report your crypto taxes to the IRS?

 You report your crypto capital gains and losses to the IRS as part of your Individual Tax Return.
-You need to list each disposal (sale or spend) on IRS Form 8949 and your net capital gains and losses on Schedule D.
+You need to list each disposal (sale or spend) on IRS Form 8949 and your net capital gains and losses on Schedule D. For a step-by-step guide on reporting crypto to the IRS, check out our US Crypto Tax Guide.

 Previously reporting PayPal crypto taxes was pretty easy as your crypto was effectively locked on the platform.
 This meant PayPal could easily issue crypto tax forms to users that have the correct calculations and cost basis and you could file this with the IRS.
 However, this has changed as you can now transfer crypto to and from your PayPal wallet.